christopheg/skeleton-core/README.md

 Notice the check for the request type and cross domain requests.
 This avoids sending your token along with requests which don't need it.

+### Replay

+The built-in replay detection tries to work around duplicate form submissions by users double-clicking the submit button.
+Often, this is not caught in the UI.

+Replay detection is disabled by default, if you would like to enable it, flip the `replay` enabled flag to true.
+Example in `Bootstrap::boot()`:

+    \Skeleton\Core\Config::$replay_enabled = true;

+You can disable replay detection for individual applications by setting the `replay_enabled` flag to `false` in their respective configuration.

+When the replay detection is enabled, it will inject a hidden `__replay-token` element into every `form` element it can find.
+Each token will be unique.
+Once submited, the token is added to a list of tokens seen before.
+If the same token appears again within 30 seconds, the replay detection will be triggered.

+If your application has defined a `replay_detected` event, this will be called.
+It is up to the application to decide what action to take.
+One suggestion is to redirect the user to the value HTTP referrer, if present.

 ### Events

 Events can be created to perform a task at specific key points during the